 Dr. Dan Littman, New York University Medical Center

 Although homozygous mice are fertile, they have increased thymoma incidence.
-The Jackson Laboratory Repository maintains its live colony by breeding heterozygous mice together, to wildtype mice from the colony or to C57BL/6J inbred mice (Stock No. 000664).
+The Jackson Laboratory Repository maintains its live colony by breeding heterozygous mice together, to wildtype mice from the colony or to C57BL/6N (Stock No. 005304).
 We may also breed heterozygous mice with homozygous mice.

 When using the RORγt-KO mouse strain in a publication, please cite the originating article(s) and include JAX stock #007571 in your Materials and Methods section.